The Mark of Zorro chapter 20 Don Diego shows interest

 showed some slight interest now.
 He walked briskly from the tavern and went to the office of the magistrado in a little adobe building on the opposite side of the plaza.
 The horsemen were just arriving with their prisoner.
 They were two soldiers who had been stationed at San Gabriel, the frailes having been forced to give them bed and board in the governor’s name.

-See also The Mark of Zorro chapter 38 The man unmasked
+See also The Mark of Zorro chapter 32 Close quarters

 It was Fray Felipe.
 He had been forced to walk the entire distance fastened to the saddles of his guards, and there were indications that the horsemen had galloped now and then to test the fray’s powers of endurance.